KillyMXI/FsiOddityDemo/readme.md

 # The issue

-## Referencing library dll from a script (library project depends on another library project)
+## Referencing library dll from a script (library project depends on another library project) - Debug build

 The script `script.fsx` trying to make use of the library `B.dll`.